CynthiaGihozo12345/USSD-Based-Inventory-Management-System/README.md

 To simulate USSD more accurately, you can use:
 •	Africa's Talking Sandbox
 •	Postman
+in this app o	The admin can view only their own changes to the database, not those made by other admin.

 Developer’s Name:
 •	ISHIMIRWE GIHOZO Cynthia